syntasso/kratix-docs/docs/workshop/part-ii/03-service-on-demand.md

 `api` key you created in the last section.

-The key should be `workflows` and should contain a list of your pipelines containers which will be just one for now:
+The key should be `workflows` and should contain a list of your pipelines containers which will be just one for now.
+The key should already exist on the document, so make sure to update it instead of creating a new one:

 ```yaml title="promise.yaml -- include it under the 'spec' key"
 apiVersion: platform.kratix.io/v1alpha1